.25 NAA

 The .25 NAA is a pistol cartridge introduced by the North American Arms company in 2002.
 It was originally created for use in a smaller and lighter model of their Guardian pistol.

-It is based on a .32 ACP case necked down to accept .251-inch diameter (.25 ACP) bullets.
+Despite popular belief, the 25 NAA cartridge is not based on the 32 ACP case.
+It is based on a rimless version of the .32 H&R Magnum case, shortened to .745" and necked down to accept .251-inch diameter (.25 ACP) bullets.
+The 32 ACP case, at only .680" long is too short for use in 25 NAA production.

 History and design

 The cartridge was originally conceived of and prototyped by gunwriter J.B.
 Wood, and called the "25/32 JBW".

 North American Arms and Cor-Bon Ammunition then further developed the cartridge, and the NAA Guardian .25 NAA pistol combination for production in consultation with Ed Sanow.

 Introduction

 The finalized cartridge and pistol were introduced at the 2004 SHOT Show.

 It followed the successful introduction of two other commercial bottleneck handgun cartridges, the .357 SIG in 1994 (which necked a .40 S&W case down to accept .355 caliber bullets); and the .400 Corbon in 1996 (which necked a .45 ACP case down to accept .40 caliber bullets).